 Disclaimer: Everything on this page is my (Prof. Armani’s) opinion.
 This information in no way guarantees admission to graduate school, success finding a faculty position, or success as a faculty member.
 However, I am asked for advice often enough that I have compiled the documents below.
 Even before my posting, some of these files have been circulated to others and re-posted on other websites.
 Therefore, I felt that I should take official ownership and post them on my own website.
 Additionally, not all of the advice below can be applied to other disciplines outside of engineering, such as Biology (or History).

-I have tried to organize them into three categories: Undergraduate, Graduate, Faculty Search and Asst Professor.
+I have tried to organize them into four categories: Undergraduate, Graduate, Faculty Search, and Asst Professor.
 However, there are overlaps between the categories.
 Specifically, if you are a graduate student looking for a faculty position, all information relating to faculty searches is listed under faculty search.
 Therefore, check the items in the other sections to make sure there isn’t anything helpful there as well.